 Carol Barnier, of New Fairfield, Connecticut, certainly sees the "shine" in her ADHD child.
 "My child is destined for something wonderful, something that would be impossible for those calmer, regular-energy level children," she says.
 "I can think of several occupations where boundless energy would be an incredible asset.
 I'm even jealous of his tireless enthusiasm for life and wonder what more I could accomplish if I were so blessed."

 Do your best to love your child unconditionally.
 Treat him as if he were already the person you would like him to be.
 That will help him become that person.

 2. Don't believe all the "bad news" about your child.

 It's no fun to hear school employees describe your child as "slow" or unmotivated.
 But don't let negative remarks deter you from doing everything in your power to advocate for his educational needs.
-After all, kids with ADD can succeed if they get the help they need.
+After all, kids with ADHD can succeed if they get the help they need.

 "While it's true that your child's mind works differently, he certainly has the ability to learn and succeed just like any other kid," says George DuPaul, Ph.D., professor of school psychology at Lehigh University in Bethlehem, Pennsylvania.
 "Look at it this way—if your child was diabetic or had asthma, would you, for one single minute, hesitate to advocate for his benefit?"
-Just as a diabetic needs insulin and an asthmatic child needs help breathing, the ADDer needs his learning environment regulated.
+Just as a diabetic needs insulin and an asthmatic child needs help breathing, the ADHDer needs his learning environment regulated.